White Arkansas Stone Burrs

-Ideal glass engraving tools for pre-polishing.
-Use the Arkansas stones on blank (un-engraved) areas of your glass, or use a green stone then follow with a white Arkansas stone, then finally a silicone rubber polisher.
+An Arkansas stone is an essential glass engraving tool for pre-polishing.
+Use the Arkansas stones on blank (unengraved) areas of your glass, or use a green stone then followed by a white Arkansas stone, then finally a silicone rubber polisher.

 Please wear a dust mask, taking care not to inhale any fumes or dust.

 “The arkansas stone is the “real deal”, nice and soft and easy to polish back” - Robert Page.
 Guild of Glass Engravers

 White Arkansas Stone mounted onto a steel shank

 - Shank: 2.35mm